Visitation Blackout Dates: 20-26 May 2019, 27 June-2 July 2019

 Notice to Applicants and Families

 All visitors (except valid DoD ID card holders) must report to the Visitor Control Center in order to obtain a background check to enter West Point.
 After completing the background check, you will be issued a West Point Local Area Credential which will authorize you to enter the installation.
+There are frequently dozens of visitors applying simultaneously for the West Point Local Area Credential so the background check process can take up to one (1) hour.
+We urge you to add this hour to the time you estimate it will take to undergo the identification checks and vehicle inspection at the gate as well as travel time to the Admissions Office from the Visitor Center.
 The Visitor Center is located approximately 1/4 mile outside the Thayer Gate at 2107 New South Post Rd, West Point, NY.
 The hours of operation are 6:00am to 4:30pm daily.
 You will not be able to attend an Admissions briefing and tour without these credentials.
 Please allow yourself an extra hour to complete this process.

 |For a guided visit, please make an appointment by calling 845-938-5760/5759. |

 If you are considering West Point for college, we invite you to come for a visit.
 From September to April, we have day tours available for you and your family to meet with cadets and staff.